pawel717/CurrencyChanger-TO/README.md

 # CurrencyChanger-TO
-Currency calculator - convert currency from one to another based on NBP exchange rates
+Currency calculator - converts currency from one to another based on NBP exchange rates